 All have two or more of the following abusive practices: 1.
 Find literary agents and publishers with our free database.
-Find the Agent Who Will Find You a Publisher.
 LITERARY AGENTS.
 IntroductionDishonest AgentsAmateur, Marginal, and Incompetent AgentsTelling Questionable From ReputableAgents Who Are Also PublishersAdditional CautionsOne Last, Very Important ThingLinks Introduction There’s conflicting wisdom on the subject of whether or not a writer needs a literary agent for first-time publication by a traditional publisher.

 Some are just starting out on their publishing journey, others are seasoned professionals who can and do often write entire novels in a month.
 And those same novels go on to become New York Times best sellers.
+Really.
+Besides their packed production schedules and polished prose, what sets apart the newbies from the pros?
+I’ve found it to be really only one thing: branding.
 How To Make an Awesome Video » The Kickstarter Blog.
 If you’re like us, the first thing you do when visiting a project page is click play.

 A video is by far the best way to get a feel for the emotions, motivations, and character of a project.
 It’s a demonstration of effort and a good predictor of success.
 Projects with videos succeed at a much higher rate than those without (50% vs. 30%).
+We know that making a video can be intimidating.
 How to Get Your Book Reviewed.
 Self-publishing a book: 25 things you need to know.
 Note to readers: I originally published the article back in 2008 and have updated it a few times, most recently on June 13, 2012.

 This article primarily addresses self-publishing a print book, though many of the tips apply to e-books as well.
+For specific information about publishing an e-book, see my companion article, "How to self-publish an ebook. " I know, I know.
 About ISBN.
 "ISBN" stands for "International Standard Book Number".

 An ISBN is a number, not a bar code.
 One agency per country is designated to assign ISBNs for the publishers and self-publishers located in that country.
-The U.S. ISBN Agency cannot assign ISBNs to publishers and self-publishers located outside the United States and its territories.
-AuthorBuzz.
+The U.S. AuthorBuzz.
 How to Get Your Book Reviewed.
 How to Get Your Book Reviewed.
 Gaiman on the future of publishing: be dandelions!
 The audience for Neil Gaiman's talk on the future of publishing at the London Book Fair apparently greeted his talk with stony hostility.